-Project (30%):
+Governance Model Project (30%):

-Students will develop a plan that summarizes a community development project that contains, mission statement, vision statement, history of organization, population of the community and age categories, overall rules for the management of the project and how it will be administered, who will be included in the project, how it will benefit the community as a whole, organizational chart of the community and where and how the project fits into the organizational chart, a budget for the project including the revenue and expenses needed to administer the project.
+Students will develop a plan that summarizes a Governance Model project that contains, mission statement, vision statement, history of band/Indigenous community, population of the community and age categories, overall rules for the management of the project and how it will be administered, who will be included in the project, how it will benefit the community as a whole, organizational chart of the community and where and how the project fits into the organizational chart, a budget for the project including the revenue and expenses needed to administer the project.
 Also include a list of possible funding sources for your community development project.